 The Seagull 036400 Entourage is a guitar that has a natural design furnished with a spruce top.
 This guitar is in the same price range of the Entourage Rustic and shares many similarities; the main difference in these guitars is just the cosmetic difference!

-This guitar is about $100-150 cheaper than the Seagull Entourage Rustic that sports a solid Sitka spruce top with Rosewood sides and backs.
+This electric guitar is about $100-150 cheaper than the Seagull Entourage Rustic that sports a solid Sitka spruce top with Rosewood sides and backs.

 This guitar is great to use if you’re looking for an affordable acoustic guitar, with warm tones, that allows you to either perform in a large setting by using the amplification system or just practicing by unplugging and using the guitar just an acoustic.